Lou Albano: Early career (1953-1967)

 Although Albano's father, retired from medicine, wanted to open an insurance agency with his son, Lou instead began training as a boxer.
 A distant cousin and family friend, Lou Duva, introduced Albano to Willie Gilzenberg, a boxing promoter who later became the first titular president of the WWWF.
 Gilzenberg, noting Albano's relatively short stature, instead encouraged him to enter wrestling.
-Albano's father had himself been an amateur wrestler, and Albano himself had been introduced to professional wrestling at an event held at Fort Dix during his tenure in the Army, where he had seen the likes of Gorgeous George, Arnold Skaaland, Soldier Barry, and Lenny Montana—all of whom Albano later worked with.
 Gilzenberg asked Soldier Barry to help train Albano, and in 1952, the two began doing house shows in the New York area.

 Albano was originally seen as a "pretty boy," and wrestled as the babyface "Leaping Lou Albano".
-After a non-wrestling injury caused a gash on his forehead, he purposefully did not allow the scar to heal, and the minor disfigurement allowed him to turn heel.
+After a non-wrestling injury caused a gash on his forehead, he purposely did not allow the scar to heal, and the minor disfigurement allowed him to turn heel.
 Now billed as the "Mount Vernon Mauler," and occasionally a pirate, he began establishing himself in the New York professional wrestling community.
-At this point, Gilzenberg introduced Albano to Vince McMahon Sr., promoter of the new Capitol Wrestling Corporation in Washington, D.C.—the first predecessor to what is today WWE.
+At this point, Gilzenberg introduced Albano to Vincent J. McMahon, promoter of the new Capitol Wrestling Corporation in Washington, D.C.—the first predecessor to what is today WWE.
 Albano worked for Capitol Wrestling and its successors, under Vince McMahon and his son, for most of the rest of his career.

 Albano made little impact as a solo wrestler, working prelims in various circuits, but he achieved moderate success as a tag team performer with partner Tony Altomare.
 Dubbed The Sicilians, Altomare and Albano competed as a stereotypical Italian gangster combo in the mode of the then-popular television series The Untouchables.
-The pair won the Midwest tag team championship on the undercard of June 30, 1961 Comiskey Park event starring Pat O'Connor and Buddy Rogers that set the all-time record gate in the United States to that point.
+The pair won the Midwest Tag Team Championship on the undercard of the June 30, 1961 Comiskey Park event starring Pat O'Connor and Buddy Rogers that set the all-time record gate in the United States to that point.
 Their realistic depiction of gangster characters caught the attention of actual mafiosi in 1961.
 In Chicago, Tony Accardo and two associates "requested" that Albano and Altomare cease using the word "mafia".
-During their run as Midwest tag team champions, personal differences with bookers and other wrestlers resulted in the pair abandoning the territory quickly enough that they did not lose the title before leaving.
+During their run as Midwest Tag Team Champions, personal differences with bookers and other wrestlers resulted in the pair abandoning the territory quickly enough that they did not lose the title before leaving.

-WWWF/WWF (1964-1987)
+World Wide Wrestling Federation / World Wrestling Federation (1964-1987)

-Singles Competitor (1964-1967)
+Singles wrestler (1964-1967)

-In 1964, Albano wrestled for the World Wide Wrestling Federation as a singles competitor where he wrestled against Bobo Brazil, Gorilla Monsoon, Miguel Perez Sr. and Bill Watts.
+In 1964, Albano wrestled for the World Wide Wrestling Federation as a singles competitor where he wrestled against Bobo Brazil, Gorilla Monsoon, Miguel Pérez and Bill Watts.